vestrel00/contacts-android/howto/howto-sync-contact-data.md

 > For more info, read [How do I integrate custom data?](/howto/howto-integrate-custom-data.md)

-## Custom data from social media may be synced
+## Custom data from other apps may be synced

 This library has no control over contact data that belongs to other apps and services.
-For example, WhatsApp, Facebook, and other social media define their own set of custom data that their own sync sync adapters sync with their own remote services, which requires authentication.
+For example, Google Contacts, WhatsApp, and other apps define their own set of custom data that their own sync adapters sync with their own remote services, which requires authentication.

 ## This library does not provide syncing APIs